 What Can School Leaders Do to Reach Parents?

 Several districts I taught in had very effective Adult Education Programs for the parents of their English learners.
-By effective I mean that they had high parent turnout.
-Both of these disticts had the following items in place:
+By effective, I mean that they had high parent turnout.
+Both of these districts had the following items in place:

 - Several adult English classes were available throughout the city so that parents could attend more easily based on where they lived.

 - English classes for children were offered at the same locations and at the same times that adult classes were offered so that parents did not have to worry about child care.

 - The school districts recruited paid staff to teach their classes.
 They did not rely on their English language teachers to step in to teach these classes outside of their school contract hours.

 - Schools were very proactive in informing parents, in their native language, that English classes were available to them.
 Flyers were provided to parents with all the necessary details (time, location, etc.) well in advance of the start dates for these classes.

 Many of our ELLs' parents are grappling to hold down a job or, in some cases, multiple jobs, while also raising one or more children.
 They often struggle financially just to meet their family's basic needs and don't always have a support system in place, particularly if they are newcomers in the U.S.